Spokane Acupuncture, LLC

 Auto accidents: Motor vehicle injuries are generally covered by the auto insurance policy's P.I.P. (personal injury) component.
 Call your insurance agent to verify what your P.I.P. coverage is.
 No referral is required.
 Our office will submit billing to your auto insurance if you have P.I.P. coverage, and in most cases there is no cost to the insured patient until the P.I.P. coverage is exhausted.

-In-Network Insurance Companies: Dr. Running is a preferred provider (in-network) with:
+In-Network Insurance Companies: Dr. Running is a preferred provider for:

 - Blue Cross Blue Shield